StrataFoundation/strata/packages/docs/blog/2022-03-31-blockasset-tokens/index.md

 ## How does it work?

 Blockasset is using Strata Protocol to do permissionless launches of their athlete tokens so they are immediately tradable.
-No need for market makers or liquidity providers.
+No need for market makers or LPs.
 Strata seamlessly handles the supply and liquidity.

 While this sounds complex, from a fan perspective it's as easy as clicking "buy".